70+ years of 4x4 excellence

-During 70 years of Land Rover, the off-road maker has developed itself quite the reputation, and is considered the pinnacle in off-road vehicles.
+During more than 70 years of Land Rover, the off-road maker has developed itself quite the reputation, and is considered the pinnacle in off-road vehicles.
 Legendary 4x4 vehicles such as the Defender and Range Rover are hugely popular throughout the world.
-We take a look at some of the key moments in their incredible 70-year history, as part of the Land Rover 70 celebrations.
+We take a look at some of the key moments in their incredible history.

 Land Rover Series I

 Offered in a single paint colour, light green, the Series I was launched as a multipurpose off-road vehicle and delivered just 50bhp from a 1.6-litre petrol engine, however, its 80Ib-ft of torque was impressive.